Cherreads

 Recognition.

-Elena thanked her again and drove through.
+Elena thanked her and drove through.

 He looked away.